POCO C++ Libraries

-The POrtable COmponents (POCO) C++ Libraries are computer software, a set of class libraries for developing computer network-centric, portable applications in the programming language C++.
+The Portable Components (POCO) C++ Libraries are computer software, a set of class libraries for developing computer network-centric, portable applications in the programming language C++, and can supplement the C++ Standard Library.
 The libraries cover functions such as threads, thread synchronizing, file system access, streams, shared libraries and class loading, Internet sockets, and network communications protocols (HTTP, FTP, SMTP, etc.), and include an HTTP server, and an XML parser with SAX2 and DOM interfaces and SQL database access.
 The modular and efficient design and implementation makes the libraries well suited for embedded system development.

 The libraries are free and open-source software distributed under the Boost Software License 1.0.

 Overview

 POCO is a set of C++ libraries providing users with library support similar to that found in other development environments, like the Java Class Library, .NET Framework, or Apple's Cocoa.
 POCO is centered on network-centric application domains and developed with modern ANSI/ISO Standard C++ and C++ Standard Library facilities and techniques with emphasis on powerful functionality, ease of use, and consistency.
 Governed primarily by code quality, consistent style and unit testing, POCO is highly portable, and already ported to a variety of different platforms.